usc-sail/child-adult-diarization/README.md

 # child-adult-diarization

-Public child-adult speaker diarization or classification model and code with simulated conversations (Repo work in progress, expected to be complete by the end of Sep/2024)
+Public child-adult speaker diarization or classification model and code with simulated conversations

 ## Quick Start
 1. Clone this repo and cd to whisper-modeling